DipesThapa/AD_Blocker/README.md

 Contributions welcome—extend the parser, add stats per tab, or ship preset list bundles.
 ## Supporting development

 Open the Options page and scroll to **Support AdBlock Ultra** to configure donation or sponsorship links (GitHub Sponsors, Buy Me a Coffee, etc.).
-Defaults point to the official AdBlock Ultra profiles (`/sponsors/adblockultra`, `/buymeacoffee/adblockultra`), but you can swap them for destinations you control.
+On first run the background worker inspects the extension’s GitHub `homepage_url` and only seeds links that respond successfully (it tries the repo owner first, then the AdBlock Ultra handles); otherwise the list stays empty until you add your own URLs.
 Those links also surface in the popup so grateful users can chip in.
 No telemetry or data sharing is involved—just opt-in support.